The Slide Show/ Neckerchief Slides

 "hides" behind the slide and keeps it in place (so they don't come off "on

-pull it off.
-(LOTS neater and easier than the parent who lined the inside of the
+just pull it off.
+(LOTS neater and easier than the parent who lined the

 Bill Ebbott WillieCE@m6.sprynet.com